liaorongfan/WordRepresentGraph/dataset/vocab/substance.rst

 Chunk
 `````
 a man of substance
     --> a rich and powerful man

 Sentence
 `````````
+[topic]:  /  [task]: L

     < The ancient Germans and Gauls are also credited with discovering how to
     make a substance called 'soap', made of melted animal fat and ashes. >